wsmajt/opentracker/docs/CONFIGURATION.md

 This means your cookies are invalid or expired.
 To fix:

-1. Run `opentracker login opencode-go`
+1. Run `opentracker login opencode`
 2. Log in to OpenCode in your browser
 3. Export fresh cookies to `~/.config/opentracker/opencode-cookies.txt`
 4. Run `opentracker fetch opencode-go --force`